Christians will face persecution in this world, but God will help us overcome it!

 Despite repeated persecutions that Paul suffered from his opponents during his time, he was determined to remain an active Christian.

-He traveled far and wide to preach gospel.
+He traveled far and wide to preach the gospel.

 Paul traveled beyond the border of his country and visited various remote countries to proclaim the gospel of Jesus Christ.